urinieto/msaf/README.md

     python setup.py install

-(Note: you may need to use `sudo` depending on your system configuration).
+(Note: you may need to prefix the previous line with `sudo`, depending on your system configuration).

 ## Using MSAF ##